A Multifaceted Farm Succession Plan Development Program Via Virtual and in Person Learning and Assistance Opportunities

 The 2017 NASS Ag Census reported a dramatic increase in Pennsylvania farm owners 55 and over.
 In 2017 there were 49.690 farmers 55 and over and in 2012 the Ag Census showed 32,950 Pennsylvania farm owners 55 and over.
 A staggering increase of 50.8%.
 During the same period of time the Ag Census reported Pennsylvania lost 425,776 or 5.5% of its farmland.

-Focus must be placed on succession planning in Pennsylvania, so the land successfully passes from one generation to another.
+Focus was placed on succession planning in Pennsylvania, so the land successfully passes from one generation to another.

 The project started with online options, combining a multifaceted approach utilizing a webinar, a blog platform, zoom meetings and in person workshops.

-The webinar was well received with 117 participants.
+The webinars were well received with 280 participants.
 Many questions came in from participants with a common theme, a majority were legal questions.
-Those questions and others will be covered in future blog posts.
+The questions and others were covered in blog posts, later webinars and workshops.

 Research